SirFourier/Checkers-2-player-game-using-SDL2/README.md

 ## How to run
 - Download the repository
-- The executable can be found in the bin folder and then in either Debug or Release
+- The executable can be found by going to the bin folder and then in either the Debug or Release folders
 - Open "Checkers.exe"

 ## Microsoft Visual Studio